Qazeer/artefacts.help/pages/others/email_headers.md

 For instance, the email content `From` header is used to display the email sender in email clients.
 The email body is the actual content of the email.

-A number of email envelope and content headers are common / mandatory for the email lifecycle, and some headers can be of precious forensics value.
+A number of email envelope and content headers are common/mandatory for the email lifecycle, and some headers can be of precious forensics value.
-Additionally, some headers are linked to optional security mechanisms (`SPF`, `DKIM`, and `DMARC`) that can help detect illegitimate / spoofed emails.
+Additionally, some headers are linked to optional security mechanisms (`SPF`, `DKIM`, and `DMARC`) that can help detect illegitimate/spoofed emails.

 ### Email original sender